 A range of soil properties that commonly place limitations on on-site wastewater management have been assessed and classified.
-In est control of the co accordance with the Environmental and Health Protection Guidelines all soil properties have been shown to present no major limitations to on-site wastewater management.
+In .ste .ste accordance with the Environmental and Health Protection Guidelines all soil properties have been shown to present no major limitations to on-site wastewater management.